Marnie (film): Reception

 Marnies reputation would greatly improve years later.
-On Rotten Tomatoes it holds an 80% rating based on 44 reviews.
+On Rotten Tomatoes it holds a 78% rating based on 45 reviews.
 The critical consensus reads: "A coolly constructed mystery revolving around a character who's inscrutable to a fault, Marnie finds Hitchcock luring audiences deeper into the dark".
 On Metacritic, the film has a weighted average score of 73 out of 100 based on 15 critics, indicating "generally favourable reviews".
 Dave Kehr wrote in The Chicago Reader that while the film was "universally despised on its first release, Marnie remains one of Alfred Hitchcock's greatest and darkest achievements" as "theme and technique meet on the highest level of film art".
 Richard Brody wrote in The New Yorker that he considered it "Hitchcock's best film".
 In her 2012 review of the film Emily Cleaver of The Guardian wrote: "The opening shots of Marnie are Hitchcock's ideal of visual storytelling at its purest, and the rest of the film is an underrated gem".

 The film was a moderate box office success; it grossed $7 million in theatres on a budget of $3 million.
 In North America, it earned estimated rentals of $3,250,000.
 Marnie was the 22nd highest-grossing film of 1964.

 In a making-of documentary on the DVD, Robin Wood, author of Hitchcock's Films Revisited, discusses the special effects of the film as having their roots in German Expressionism:

 [Hitchcock] worked in German studios at first, in the silent period.
 Very early on when he started making films, he saw Fritz Lang's German silent films; he was enormously influenced by that, and Marnie is basically an expressionist film in many ways.
 Things like scarlet suffusions over the screen, back-projection and backdrops, artificial-looking thunderstorms—these are expressionist devices and one has to accept them.
 If one doesn't accept them then one doesn't understand and can't possibly like Hitchcock.

 In the 2012 Sight & Sound poll of the greatest films ever made, Marnie received nine total votes—six (out of 846) from critics and three (out of 358) from directors.
 Marnie was ranked 47th in BBC's 2015 list of the 100 greatest American films.